Due date: Jan.30 @2:10PM.

 Stylistically, please write this essay conversationally - as if you are verbally explaining this stuff to your favourite artsy cousin who knows little or nothing about science.
 Use the first person and the active voice.
 Don't forget to use paragraphs properly.

 Please write 1500 words of content, not counting references.
 List your references at the end, after your essay text.
 Pictures, diagrams, or sketches are permitted but should be used sparingly.
 Please submit your assignment in Rich Text Format (.rtf).
 For formatting, I prefer it to be single spaced, on US letter-size (8.5 x 11 inch) paper, with 1-inch margins, in a plain font (e.g. Arial or Verdana) of size 12pt, in black colour.
-Please use the APA system of formatting references.
-Do not bother with a separate title page; just write your student name and number in the top line of page 1 of your essay.
+I do not mind which system of formatting references you use, but I do ask that you do it consistently.
+Please do not bother with a separate title page; just write your student name and number in the top line of page 1 of your essay.

 Your primary source of information for our course is my Lecture Notes, which I make available here on this web site.
-Our required textbook is also likely to be useful in writing your essay.
-(The index of Greene's book shows where to find relevant pages.)
-Another good book for our course is
+One accessible book which you may find helpful is

 Universe on a T-shirt by Dan Falk, which is available in the Library.